upspin/upspin/doc/signup.md

 First, the `upspin signup` command generates a key pair, saves it locally, and sends the user details and the public key to the key server.
-It also creates a local copy of the information called an "`config`" file that it stores in a local directory, typically `$HOME/upspin`.
+It also creates a local copy of the information called a "config" file that it stores in a local directory, typically `$HOME/upspin`.
 Config files are discussed in detail in [Upspin configuration](/doc/config.md).
 You should read that document to see how to set up your Upspin environment,